milesdaudistel/notes/notes.md

 Use a complex math example.
 Like 'what is a probability distribution?'
 Your leaf nodes don't need to be the basics of math.
 You can stop whenever, and just say 'this is a leaf node, but you could keep going with it if you actually don't know what something is'.
 'Here is what to do when you have no idea what to do.'

 makefiles

+trying with sliders, but fuckery.
+In macdown, i can't use the arrow keys.  in jupyter notebook, i can use the arrow keys, but